SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 Note the negative sloping trend: Trump counties did _terribly worse_ on vaccination levels!
 The regression line confirms this:
 - The negative slope of the line is -0.4224.
-That is, for every 1% increase in Trump voters, there's a little under half a percent decrease in vaccination rates.
+That is, for every 1% increase in Trump voters, a bit under half of them will refuse vaccination.
 - The model explains $R^2 \sim 42\%$ of the variance in the data, which is about as good as models like this ever get.  _Trumpiness is a good explainer of vaccine resistance._
 - Note the horizontal line labelled "TARGET: 53.9%".
 This was Biden's goal: 70% of